Navigatron/notes/content/envi/notes/SEP05.md

 *The time in which we live is a new geological epic.*

-We're changing the earth enough that **we** are noticing it, now.
+We're changing the earth enough that **we** are noticing it, *now*.

-Future geologists will see this time period as a unique stripe.
+Future geologists will see this time period as a unique stripe in the rocks.

 ### Nitrogen - we do a lot of that.